lukaszhapak/demo/src/main/java/com/example/demo/test/preska.md

 * green, implement the code to get the test pass
 * refactor the code and run tests
 * in behavior test red is design of api, interface, facade and refactor is design of internal classes
-* in implementations tests refactor allows to extract methods inside of a class
+* in implementations tests refactor allows to extract methods inside a class
+* why some say that tdd is bad, slows development, hard to refactor, generally it is harder

 ### archunit
 * layered